-Like the other pantomime sisters, Elaine and Laura hurried off this week to join erudite company (the Garden Media Guild), leaving me (the younger, more attractive one if you recall) back at my home to start this week’s post on September.
+Like the pantomime sisters, Elaine and Laura hurried off this week to join erudite company (the Garden Media Guild), leaving me to start this week’s post on September.
 Although who actually plans for their September garden?
 Obviously prepping for spring bulbs is VITAL because we’re desperate for something to happen in the New Year.
 But planning for September is like ordering the 2am sausage rolls for a wedding dance – who really cares?
-Aren’t we all wrecked and ready for home by then?
+Aren’t we all exhausted and ready for home by then?

 Obviously gardeners with more ambition (i.e. the dreaded E and L) have now managed to make September more of a creative rather than degenerative month in the garden.
-To stay upsides I need a solution (yes I really am that shallow).
+To stay upsides I need a solution.
 I need something that is slightly unusual and that can also hold its own through the mayhem of my summer garden here in Scotland.

 I found the solution at Cambo Gardens in Fife at the weekend.
 Their North American Prairie garden is going gangbusters right now – and what a subtly bewitching experience!
 As I scanned the gorgeous swathes of grasses and pollinators, suddenly, like a Hollywood agent spotting Marilyn Munro, I saw IT! – Eupatorium purpureum, according to Cambo head gardener Fay McKenzie.
 What a giant in every sense.

 Better was to come.
 I came home and feverishly looked it up.
 Joe-Pye Weed.
 This late flowerer doesn’t mind wind, it doesn’t need staking, it seeds but it’s not a thug.
 It’s stately but informal, a good companion for Crambe cordifolia (one of my BIG favourites).
 I’ve found the perfect solution!